AZ19999/MappingtheBERy/_pages/findings.md

 ## The move to Trackless Trolleys

 On April 11th, 1936, a trolley route from Harvard to Lechemere was replaced by the first ever Trackless Trolley route.
+A

+A trackless trolley, also known as a trolleybus, was an electric-powered transit vehicle used by the Boston Elevated Railway (BERy) in the mid-20th century.
+Unlike traditional streetcars, trackless trolleys operated without rails, drawing electricity from overhead wires via dual trolley poles.
+This system provided the flexibility of a bus while maintaining the environmental benefits of electric propulsion.

+Boston introduced trackless trolleys in the 1930s and 1940s, converting several streetcar lines to this mode of transportation.
+These vehicles were particularly useful in areas where laying tracks was impractical or costly.
+They were known for their smooth acceleration, quiet operation, and reduced emissions compared to gasoline-powered buses.
+The Pullman-Standard 8361, one of Boston’s trackless trolleys, was preserved at the Seashore Trolley Museum, showcasing the city's transit history.

+Trackless trolleys remained a staple of Boston’s transit system for decades, serving routes in Cambridge, Watertown, and Belmont before being phased out in favor of modern buses.
+Their legacy continues through historical preservation efforts and discussions about sustainable urban transit.